BridgeLove841/Nin-NX_Firmware/README.md

 Firmware for the Nintendo Switch

 # About
-Firmware dumped from retail Nintendo Switch
+Firmware was dumped from retail Nintendo Switch

 # Official Patch notes
 For more information, please visit support site